 Best time to visit Uluru: May to September is the best time, since the weather is cooler, allowing easy and comfy exploration.

-2. Take the Parramatta River Cruise
+2. Parramatta River Cruise

 Australia can make any cruise-lover fall head over heels in a flash.
 Sydney, the capital of the country, is bejeweled with an inspiring skyline and glimmering water bodies.
 Cruising past the famous landmarks of the city, like the Opera House, is sheer delight.
 If cruising is what you love, there is Parramatta River Cruise and Showboat Dinner Cruise.
 Just hop aboard and live the best life, my friend!